k3tchup/google_drive_sync/readme.md

 * Upload local files to Google drive
   * track changed local files by hash and upload them to Drive
 * Sqlite database for metadata data storage
+* Storing access and refresh tokens in OS keyring
+* Handles changes and tasks via queueing and multi-threading
 * Handle incremental changes by subscribing to Google Drive change tokens
 * Fetches files not owned by the Drive owner into a separate local folder